Pedestrian: Etymology

 The meaning of pedestrian is displayed with the morphemes ped- ('foot') and -ian ('characteristic of').
-This word is derived from the Latin term pedester ('going on foot') and was first used (in English language) during the 18th century.
+This word is derived from the Latin term pedester ('going on foot') and was first used (in the English language) during the 18th century.
+In its early usage, it often referred to a "professional walker", or somebody who held a notable record for speed.
+When cars came into common use, pedestrian started to be used in its current meaning, as somebody who is not driving or riding.
+Nowadays a pedestrian is a person traveling on foot, by wheelchair or with other mobility aids.

 It was originally used, and can still be used today, as an adjective meaning plain or dull.
-However, in this article it takes on its noun form and refers to someone who walks.

 The word pedestrian may have been used in middle French in the Recueil des Croniques et Anchiennes Istories de la Grant Bretaigne.